 Does SLU-PP-332 Raise Estrogen Levels

-Because this drug activates estrogen-related receptors, it's logical for men to ask the question if SLU PP 332 elevates female hormones including estrogen, which is usually the bane of existence of bodybuilders.
+Because this drug activates estrogen-related receptors, it's logical for men to ask the question if SLU PP 332 elevates female hormones, including estrogen, which is usually the bane of the existence of bodybuilders.
 Studies so far have not shown estrogen binds to these types of estrogen receptors.
-So good news here.
+So, good news here.

-So far, no negative side effects have been reported, however bear in mind that much more clinical research is required to determine what benefits this exercise simulating drug may have for humans, and what its potential adverse effects might be.
+So far, no one has reported negative side effects; however, bear in mind that much more clinical research is necessary to determine the benefits that this exercise-simulating drug may have for humans and to identify its potential adverse effects.
 Based on animal research, the drug does not appear to:

 - raise liver enzymes